YES, IT’S POSSIBLE - Higher Education: Even more affordable for Washington students

 That’s why the University of Washington and Washington State University have teamed up.
 We may be rivals on the field, but together with public colleges and universities across our state, we’re dedicated to helping students not just get to college, but graduate and go on to do great things — in their families, jobs and communities.

 We encourage you to learn more about the benefits of higher education and the opportunities that make it affordable and achievable for Washington students.
+That includes the Washington College Grant, which expands the financial assistance available to students in our state.

 Together, we can ensure that a higher education isn’t just possible, but a reality.